andyl/phoenix_live_editable/README.md

 Select, etc.).
 LiveEditable is inspired by [Vitaliy Potapov's][vp] [X-Editable][xe], and is designed to be extensible.

-LiveEditable is pre-alpha - not ready for production use.
+LiveEditable is pre-alpha - not ready for demo or production use.

 [xe]: http://vitalets.github.io/x-editable
 [ld]: http://phoenix-live-editable.fly.dev